RhythmBear/weather_app_assignment./README.md

 # weather_app_assignment.
 A submission for my Python Developer Internship by Adepoju Emmanuel

-# Untitled

-Created: February 16, 2024 3:04 PM

-### Follow the instruction to run the App.
+## Follow the instruction to run the App.

 ### Technologies Required